Psychology of reasoning: Everyday reasoning

-Other investigations of propositional inference examine how people think about disjunctive alternatives, e.g., A or else B, and how they reason about negation, e.g., It is not the case that A and B. Many experiments have been carried out to examine how people make relational inferences, including comparisons, e.g., A is better than B. Such investigations also concern spatial inferences, e.g. A is in front of B and temporal inferences, e.g. A occurs before B. Other common tasks include categorical syllogisms, used to examine how people reason about quantifiers such as All or Some, e.g., Some of the A are not B.
+Other investigations of propositional inference examine how people think about disjunctive alternatives, e.g., A or else B, and how they reason about negation, e.g., It is not the case that A and B. Many experiments have been carried out to examine how people make relational inferences, including comparisons, e.g., A is better than B. Such investigations also concern spatial inferences, e.g. A is in front of B and temporal inferences, e.g. A occurs before B. Other common tasks include categorical syllogisms, used to examine how people reason about quantifiers such as All or Some, e.g., Some of the A are not B. For example if all A are B and some B are C, what (if anything) follows?

 Theories of reasoning

 There are several alternative theories of the cognitive processes that human reasoning is based on.
 One view is that people rely on a mental logic consisting of formal (abstract or syntactic) inference rules similar to those developed by logicians in the propositional calculus.
 Another view is that people rely on domain-specific or content-sensitive rules of inference.
 A third view is that people rely on mental models, that is, mental representations that correspond to imagined possibilities.
 A fourth view is that people compute probabilities.

 One controversial theoretical issue is the identification of an appropriate competence model, or a standard against which to compare human reasoning.
 Initially classical logic was chosen as a competence model.
 Subsequently, some researchers opted for non-monotonic logic and Bayesian probability.
 Research on mental models and reasoning has led to the suggestion that people are rational in principle but err in practice.
 Connectionist approaches towards reasoning have also been proposed.

+Despite the ongoing debate about the cognitive processes involved in human reasoning, recent research has shown that multiple approaches can be useful in modeling human thinking.
+For instance, studies have found that people's reasoning is often influenced by their prior beliefs, which can be modeled using Bayesian probability theory.
+Additionally, research on mental models has shown that people tend to reason about problems by constructing multiple mental representations of the situation, which can help them to identify relevant features and make inferences based on their understanding of the problem.
+Moreover, connectionist approaches to reasoning have also gained attention, which focus on the neural network models that can learn from data and generalize to new situations.